From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Introduction

-To address these problems, we attempt to build a new, efficient and stable SIRST detection framework for single point supervision.
-Inspired by organisms gradually adapting to their environment and continuously accumulating knowledge, we came up with an idea: \textbf{\textit{The learning of network models should also be from easy to hard?}} \textit{We believe that an excellent learning process should be from easy to hard and take into account the learning ability of the current learner (model) rather than directly treating all tasks (samples) equally.} On this basis, we construct an innovative progressive active learning framework for single point supervision, which drives the existing SIRST detection networks progressively and actively recognizes and learns more hard samples to achieve continuous performance enhancement.
+To address these problems, we attempt to build a new, efficient and stable SIRST detection framework.
+Inspired by organisms gradually adapting to their environment and continuously accumulating knowledge, we came up with an idea: \textbf{\textit{The learning of network models should also be from easy to hard?}} \textit{We believe that an excellent learning process should be from easy to hard and take into account the learning ability of the current learner (model) rather than directly treating all tasks (samples) equally.} On this basis, we construct an innovative progressive active learning framework, which drives the existing SIRST detection networks progressively and actively recognizes and learns harder samples.
 Our PAL can be classified as automatic curriculum learning (CL)~\cite{wang2021survey}.
-However, unlike previous automatic CL that focuses on full supervision or other weakly supervised tasks~\cite{kumar2010self,kumar2011learning,wang2024efficienttrain++,zhou2023active,tang2012self}, this paper is the first attempt to explore its derivation to single point supervision tasks and construct an effective learning framework for infrared small target detection with single point supervision.
-From \cref{fig:fig01}, our PAL achieves significant performance improvements and can build an efficient and stable bridge between full supervision and single point supervision tasks.
+However, unlike previous automatic CL that focuses on full supervision or other weakly supervised tasks~\cite{kumar2010self,kumar2011learning,wang2024efficienttrain++,zhou2023active,tang2012self}, this paper is the first attempt to explore its derivation to single point supervision tasks and construct an effective learning framework for SIRST detection with single point supervision.
+From \cref{fig:fig01}, our PAL achieves significant performance improvements and builds an efficient and stable bridge between full supervision and single point supervision tasks.

 Specifically, \textbf{first}, to enable the network model to have basic task-specific learning capabilities in the initial training phase, we propose a model pre-start concept.
 Different from the existing methods that directly use all samples with point labels for training, it focuses on automatically selecting a portion of easy samples and put them into the training pool for initial training.
 For this task, an easy-sample pseudo-label generation (EPG) strategy that does not require manual annotation is constructed to achieve the initial selection of easy samples and the generation of their corresponding pseudo-labels. \textbf{Second}, considering that the model after model pre-start phase has the ability to recognize some hard samples and the pseudo-labels of samples in the training pool need to be refined, we construct a fine dual-update strategy that includes coarse outer updates (COU) and fine inner updates (FIN).
 Unlike the existing methods that perform only label evolution, the fine dual-update strategy not only dynamically selects relatively easy samples from hard samples into the training pool based on the capability of the current model, but also performs fine label updates on samples that have entered the training pool. \textbf{Finally}, we observe an interesting phenomenon: the existing framework has the problem that the evolution area does not shrink after over-expansion.
 To solve this problem, a decay factor is rationally introduced to achieve a dynamic balance between the expansion and contraction of target annotations.
 The contributions can be summarized as follows: